-Force wasn't needed, though, because when he was confronted by those who came to arrest him, Jesus offered himself to them "...if you are looking for me, let these men go" he said.
+When he was confronted by those who came to arrest him, Jesus offered himself to them "...if you are looking for me, let these men go" he said.

-I think it's fair to say they would have come expecting a fight, but Jesus didn't give them one... when Peter tried to start a fight, Jesus told him to stop.
+I think it's fair to say they would have come looking for a fight, but Jesus didn't give them one... when Peter tried to start a fight, Jesus told him to stop.